-Combined revenues (excluding capital contributions) for the fiscal year totaled \$53,782,338, an increase of \$7,150,343 or 15.3% from the previous year.
-Details of this increase in revenues are as follows:
+Combined revenues (excluding capital contributions) for the fiscal year totaled \$45,648,035, a decrease of \$8,134,303 or 15.1% from the previous year.
+Details of this decrease in revenues are as follows:

-- Water sales and pumping revenue increased by 20.6% or \$6,655,038, from the prior year.
-Effective January 1, 2017, water rate increases were 6.9% for domestic and 8.3% for the San Diego County Water Authority Transitional Special Agricultural Water Rate (TSAWR).
-In addition, rates went up again on January 1, 2018 by 3.3% for domestic and 3.6% for TSAWR.
+- Water sales and pumping revenue decreased by 22.1% or \$8,628,315, from the prior year.
+The decrease is due to the significant increase in rainfall compared to the prior year that affected agricultural sales throughout the year.
+Sales to Certified Agricultural customers dropped to 10,260 acre feet representing a 30% decrease from the prior year and marks a historic low.
+Effective January 1, 2018, water rate increases were 3.3% for domestic and 3.6% for the San Diego County Water Authority Transitional Special Agricultural Water Rate (TSAWR).
 These increases are due to increases in wholesale costs from the District's supplier, the San Diego County Water Authority.
-Pumping charges were up 29.6%, or \$633,697, due to the increase in the volume of water sold and an increase in pumping rates on January 1, 2017, and January 1, 2018, of 10% each year.

-- Meter service charges were \$333,692 or 5.7% higher at \$6,208,303 in 2017-18 compared to \$5,874,611 in 2016-17.
-Monthly meter service charges increased 10.0% on January 1, 2017.
-In addition, the number of active meters at year end increased by 77 bringing the 2017-18 count to 10,163 as compared to 10,086 in the prior year. - Meter installation fees for the year were up 13.5% or \$26,433 from the prior year due to an increase in the amount of new water meters and backflow devices purchased and installed. - Property taxes and assessments increased slightly by 3.7%, or \$101,577, from 2016-17 to 2017-18.
-The District has adopted San Diego County's alternative method of distribution of tax levies and collections under which the County advances 100% of the secured tax levies due to the District each year without consideration for delinquencies. - Investment income was up 104.5%, or \$176,628, from the prior year.
-Yields on investments were higher than the prior fiscal year along with higher cash balances. - Wastewater charges are down 4.3% or \$182,580 due to the fees associated with Assessment District 2012-1.
+All water rates remained the same for calendar year 2019 as there were no increases to the pass through charges from the District's supplier.
+Pumping charges were down 26.5%, or \$734,229, due to the decrease in the volume of water sold. - Meter service charges were \$28,416 or 0.5% higher at \$6,236,719 than the prior fiscal year.
+Monthly meter service charges have remained unchanged since January 1, 2017.
+However the number of active meters increased by 59 bringing the 2018-19 count to 10,222 as compared to 10,163 in the prior year. - Meter installation fees for the year were up 0.9% or \$2,079 from the prior year due to an increase in the amount of new water meters and backflow devices purchased and installed. - Property taxes and assessments increased slightly by 3.7%, or \$106,927, from 2017-18 to 2018-19.
+The District has adopted San Diego County's alternative method of distribution of tax levies and collections under which the County advances 100% of the secured tax levies due to the District each year without consideration for delinquencies. - Investment income was up 149.1%, or \$515,432, from the prior year.
+Yields on investments were higher than the prior fiscal year along with higher cash balances. - Wastewater charges are down 1.0% or \$40,076 due to the fees associated with Assessment District 2012-1.
 This is a result of a reclassification of fees attributable to offset long-term receivables associated with the buy in to Phase 1 of the Woods Valley Ranch Treatment Plant.